Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

   * - confirm_response_enabled
     - Boolean
     - When enabled, the system will read back the caller's answer to the prompt and ask for confirmation.
 The caller can press 1 for "yes" and 2 for "no".
 If speech recogition is enabled, callers can also confirm their response by saying "yes" or "no".

+  * - connect_timeout
+    - Integer
+    - The number of seconds we will wait before dialing the fallback number configured in the "Failover" node if the call is not answered or a busy signal is detected.

   * - custom_error_prompt_text
     - String